haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/architecture/pro-architecture.md

 -   [RabbitMQ]({{ page.baseurl }}/cloud/project/project-conf-files_services-rabbit.html)
 -   [Elasticsearch]({{ page.baseurl }}/cloud/project/project-conf-files_services-elastic.html)

-For the Staging and Production environments, we recommend installing the Fastly CDN module 1.2.33 or later.
+For the Staging and Production environments, we recommend installing the Fastly CDN module 1.2.33或更新.
 See [Fastly in Cloud]({{ page.baseurl }}/cloud/basic-information/cloud-fastly.html).

 Edit the following YAML files to configure specific software versions to use in your implementation.